Trump administration pulls back on HealthCare.gov ads

 A call to the HealthCare.gov national call center Thursday night found it to be up and running.
 An operator read a reporter a script saying that the transition to a new administration has not affected coverage for 2017, and people are still able to sign up.

-The HHS website still linked featured a link for open enrollment and a blog promoting the law.
+The HHS website still featured a link for open enrollment and a blog promoting the law.

 HealthCare.gov and its state counterparts offer subsidized private health insurance for people who don't have access to coverage on the job.
 This year the online insurance markets have been rocked by sharply higher premiums and dwindling choice of insurers, although nearly 9 in 10 customers receive final assistance.